trrapp12/Space-Rhino/README.md

 This was a cool accomplishment for me to see an API bring back information for the first time.
 It was pretty freakin' awesome!
 But it was also a non-sensical display of JSON.
 To get this into something that would work in an App I knew I would have to bring in React.
 At that point in my studies I had no experience with it.
 So by far the biggest obstacle was learning React.

+Specific things I learned included:

+- [x] Passing props from parent to child, parent to grandchild, and child to parent
+- [x] Using useEffect to create changes based off of state
+- [x] Combining ternary operators and props to render different possibilities based on props
+- [x] Setting up a favorites section that would save favorites after you closed required passing information stored in state and setting it in localStorage
+- [x] Setting up a way to share with friends using the Navigator API was fine enough until I wanted to pass a photo as well, which then required learning how to use a blob so I could pass a file, something I had never done before.

 ---